PRTG Manual: Define Lookups

 </ValueLookup>

-Even though the value "8" comes before the value "16", the state "OK" (shown as the Up status) is displayed before the state "Error" (shown as the Down status).
+Even though the value 8 comes before the value 16, PRTG displays the state OK (shown as the Up status) before the state Error (shown as the Down status).

-Lookups are defined in Extensible Markup Language (XML) format in files ending with .ovl.
+Lookups are defined in Extensible Markup Language (XML) format in files that end with .ovl.
 PRTG standard lookup files are located in the \lookups subfolder of the PRTG program directory.
-These files are maintained by PRTG itself.
+PRTG maintains these files.
 In each of the files, lookups for one or more sensors are defined.
 Furthermore, the \lookups subfolder contains the \custom subfolder to store your customized lookups.

 The files follow a basic principle.
-For each numeric value, you can define:
+For each numeric value, you can define the following:

-- A message that the sensor looks up and shows instead of the numeric value itself.
+• A message that the sensor looks up and shows instead of the numeric value.

-An exemplary schema of the .xml files containing the lookup definitions can look like this:
+An exemplary schema of the .xml files that contain the lookup definitions can look like this:

 <?xml version="1.0" encoding="UTF-8"?>